mazdakn/resume/README.md

 - Contributed to OPNFV project, a carrier grade flavor of OpenStack for network function virtualization
 - Led a team of 3 engineers to design and develop a solution to virtualize customer premises equipments
-- Official Linux Foundation trainer for Open Source Virtualization course
+- Official Linux Foundation trainer for Open Source Virtualization course covering Qemu/KVM and Docker

 _**System Developer** | Ericsson, Sweden | 2013 - 2015_